 The lower 2x2 table illustrates different aspects of the arbitrary worlds that we construct.
 These mirror the SILM® modes.
 For example, we have to obey natural laws, heat food to cook (Material), or negotiate the various structures of our particular world according to convention or law (Logic).
 In the UK we drive on the left, the rest of Europe drives on the right.
 Driving a car is a skill (Material mode) the body just performs, but driving on one particular side of the road is a purely arbitrary behaviour pre-determined by the structured reorganization of the natural world.
 Coming up against a problem a solution may just come to mind (Intuitive), but then to put that idea into practice some serious planning may be required (Strategic planning, Logic).

-SILM® coaching psychology is about balancing physical and emotional need with our ideals and goals in an arbitrary World—"toward fulfilment with wellbeing."
+SILM® coaching psychology is about balancing physical and emotional need with our ideals and goals in an arbitrary World—"toward fulfilment and success with wellbeing."

 Spatial Mode - connecting things, helps us deal with complexity.